A PHP Developer in The JavaScript World

 End-to-end testing

-End-to-end testing means testing the whole application logic.
-In the application it means opening the page, selecting and filling the form fields, submitting the form and finally checking the email box.
-Many sources suggest using Protractor which ought to be perfect for angular projects (reference).
+End-to-end testing means testing the whole application logic (E2E).
+In the application level it means opening the page, selecting and filling the form fields, submitting the form and finally checking the email box.
+Many sources suggest using protractor which ought to be perfect for angular projects (reference).

 WARNING: Don't try this at home.

-Protractor requires Selenium WebDriver (reference) which I've had troubles with a few times in the past and therefore I wasn't very eager to install it.
-But after reading that angular team recommends Protractor with Selenium I was encouraged enough to try it one more time.
+Protractor requires Selenium WebDriver (reference) which I've had troubles with a few times before and therefore I wasn't very eager to install it.
+After reading the angular team recommends Protractor anyway with Selenium I was encouraged enough to try it one more time.
 So let's install it and start the selenium.

 $ npm install protractor